linkeddatacenter/BOTK-core/README.md

 Following properties/annotations supported for all object:

-- foaf:homepage strictly as Inverse Functional Property
+- foaf:homepage with cardinality >= 0 strictly as Inverse Functional Property
-- foaf:page a web page related to the resource
+- foaf:page with cardinality >= 0a web page related to the resource
-- dct:identifier an uniqe identifier in the context of the subject namespace.
+- dct:identifier with cardinality <= 1 an unique identifier in the context of the subject namespace.
-- owl:sameAs URL of a reference Web page that unambiguously indicates the item's identity.
+- owl:sameAs with cardinality >= 0,URL of a reference Web page that unambiguously indicates the item's identity.
+- schema:disambiguatingDescription with cardinality >= 0, A short description of the item used to disambiguate from other, similar items (e.g a category)

 Example (in rdf turtle):
 ```
 	ex:org1_address owl:sameAs ex2:org2_address .
-.
+	ex:org1_address schema:disambiguatingDescription "restaurant", "food", "point_of_interest","establishment" .
 ```

 ## Data trust ##